 If you’re looking for different ways to easily grate your zucchini, check out this article.

-Don’t have a bread pan?
-Feeling muffins instead?
+Love zucchini bread but want something smaller and more portable?
+Or maybe you don’t have a bread pan?
+Turn this easy zucchini bread into muffins!
 You can totally use this batter in a muffin tin.
-Just make sure to check on them at 30, 35 minutes instead of 50 minutes in the oven.
+Just make sure to check on them at 30 to 35 minutes instead of 50 minutes in the oven.

 Related: 18 Quick and Easy Snack Ideas for Kids

-Turn this into zucchini carrot bread
+How to turn this into zucchini carrot bread

 This recipe calls for one egg, so you’ll need to replace it with one flax or chia egg.
-Instructions on how to make a chia or flax egg are below the recipe!
-You can swap butter out for vegan butter, coconut oil, or canola oil.
+Making a chia or flax egg is really easy; instructions for how to do this can be found below the recipe!

 Related: How To Meal Prep For Two

-This is where it starts to get tricky.
-I didn’t test this with all-purpose GF flour BUT here’s a recipe that’s simple and similar to mine.
+Gluten free baking can be tricky because gluten helps baked goods rise.
+Full disclosure: I didn’t test this with all-purpose GF flour BUT here’s a recipe that’s simple and similar to mine.

-When making GF zucchini bread and looking around for recipes, expect to have to use xantham gum or a GF flour blend that already has xantham gum in it.
-Note that many GF zucchini bread recipes called for more eggs and lemon juice (mine doesn’t).
+When making GF zucchini bread and looking around for recipes, expect to have to use xanthan gum or a GF flour blend that already has xanthan gum in it, such as the Bob’s Red Mill baking blend.
+Look for the 1-to-1 all-purpose blend for gluten-free baking.
+It comes in a blue bag and ready to go, xanthan gum included.

 Related: Breakfast Ideas: Our Master List of Go-To Meals